-In addition to the guarantees we note in the preceding paragraphs, as of March 31, 2014, we had the following commitments outstanding:
+In addition to the guarantees we note in the preceding paragraphs, as of June 30, 2014, we had the following commitments outstanding:

-- A commitment to invest up to \$10 million of equity for a noncontrolling interest in a partnership that plans to purchase North American full-service and limited-service properties, or purchase or develop hotel-anchored mixed-use real estate projects.
-We expect to fund \$8 million of this commitment in 2014.
-We do not expect to fund the remaining \$2 million of this commitment. - A commitment to invest up to \$22 million of equity for noncontrolling interests in a partnership that plans to purchase or develop limited-service properties in Asia.
-We expect to fund this commitment as follows: \$10 million in 2014 and \$12 million in 2015. - A commitment, with no expiration date, to invest up to \$11 million in a joint venture for development of a new property.
-We expect to fund this commitment as follows: \$6 million in 2014 and \$5 million in 2015.
+- A commitment to invest up to \$9 million of equity for a noncontrolling interest in a partnership that plans to purchase North American full-service and limited-service properties, or purchase or develop hotel-anchored mixed-use real estate projects.
+We expect to fund \$1 million of this commitment in 2014 and \$4 million of this commitment in 2015.
+We do not expect to fund the remaining \$4 million of this commitment. - A commitment to invest up to \$22 million of equity for noncontrolling interests in a partnership that plans to purchase or develop limited-service properties in Asia.
+We expect to fund this commitment as follows: \$3 million in 2015 and \$6 million in 2016 prior to the end of the commitment period.
+We do not expect to fund the remaining \$13 million of this commitment. - A commitment, with no expiration date, to invest up to \$11 million in a joint venture for development of a new property.
+We expect to fund this commitment in 2015. - A commitment to invest \$13 million in the renovation of a leased hotel.
+We expect to fund this commitment by the end of 2014. - We have a right and under certain circumstances an obligation to acquire our joint venture partner's remaining interests in two joint ventures over the next seven years at a price based on the performance of the ventures.
+In conjunction with this contingent obligation, we advanced \$20 million (€15 million) in deposits, \$15 million (€11 million) of which is remaining.
+The amounts on deposit are refundable to the extent we do not acquire our joint venture partner's remaining interests. - Various commitments for the purchase of information technology hardware, software, as well as accounting, finance, and maintenance services in the normal course of business totaling \$86 million.
+We expect to fund these commitments as follows: \$68 million in 2014, \$16 million in 2015, and \$2 million in 2016.
+The majority of these commitments will be recovered through cost reimbursement charges to properties in our system.

-- A commitment to invest \$18 million in the renovation of a leased hotel.
-We expect to fund this commitment by the end of 2014. - We have a right and under certain circumstances an obligation to acquire our joint venture partner's remaining 45 percent interest in two joint ventures over the next seven years at a price based on the performance of the ventures.
-We made a \$12 million (€9 million) deposit in conjunction with this contingent obligation in 2011 and \$8 million (€6 million) in deposits in 2012.
-In the 2013 first quarter we acquired an additional five percent noncontrolling interest in each venture, applying \$5 million (€4 million) of those deposits.
-The remaining deposits are refundable to the extent we do not acquire our joint venture partner's remaining interests. - Various commitments for the purchase of information technology hardware, software, as well as accounting, finance, and maintenance services in the normal course of business totaling \$85 million.
-We expect to fund these commitments as follows: \$78 million in 2014, \$5 million in 2015, and \$2 million in 2016.
-The majority of these commitments will be recovered through cost reimbursement charges to properties in our system. - Several commitments aggregating \$35 million with no expiration date and which we do not expect to fund. - A commitment to invest up to \$10 million under certain circumstances for additional mandatorily redeemable preferred equity ownership interest in an entity that owns three hotels.
+- Several commitments aggregating \$35 million with no expiration date and which we do not expect to fund. - A commitment to invest up to \$10 million under certain circumstances for additional mandatorily redeemable preferred equity ownership interest in an entity that owns three hotels.
 We may fund this commitment, which expires in 2015 subject to annual extensions through 2018; however, we have not yet determined the amount or timing of any potential funding. - A \$9 million loan commitment that we extended to the owner of a property to cover the cost of renovation shortfalls which we expect to fund in 2015.
 The commitment will expire at the end of the 2016 second quarter.

-At March 31, 2014, we had \$78 million of letters of credit outstanding (\$77 million outside the Credit Facility and \$1 million under our Credit Facility), the majority of which were for our self-insurance programs.
-Surety bonds issued as of March 31, 2014, totaled \$123 million, the majority of which federal, state and local governments requested in connection with our self-insurance programs.
+At June 30, 2014, we had \$77 million of letters of credit outstanding (all outside the Credit Facility), the majority of which were for our self-insurance programs.
+Surety bonds issued as of June 30, 2014, totaled \$124 million, the majority of which federal, state and local governments requested in connection with our self-insurance programs.